cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

      * - number
        - | default - A default value for the widget
          | min - A min value for the number box
-         | max - A max value for the number box.
+         | max - A max value for the number box
        - Default HTML number textbox.
 Can enter only valid numbers
        - string
      * - passwordbox
        - NA
-       - Default html password box.
+       - Default html password box
        - string
      * - datetime
        - | default - A default value for the widget
-         | format - (format should be ISO, long, short or full format dates.
+         | format - format should be ISO, long, short or full format dates
        - Date time picker.
 Used to set date (in string) for any property
        - string
      * - csv/dsv